Bramley Blackberry & Apple Pie

 - 225g cold unsalted butter, chopped into small pieces

 - 50g icing sugar

-- 900g Bramley apple (about 4) peeled, cored, quartered and thinly sliced
+- 900g Bramley apple, peeled, cored, quartered and thinly sliced

 - 1 tbsp fine polenta or ground almonds